ROBBINS GELLER RUDMAN & DOWD LLP FILES CLASS ACTION SUIT AGAINST MARKEL CORPORATION

-The complaint alleges that, throughout the Class Period, defendants made materially false and misleading statements and/or failed to disclose material adverse facts about the Company’s business, operations and accounting practices.
-Specifically, defendants failed to disclose that the Company’s subsidiaries did not appropriately record loss reserves, and that, as a consequence, the loss reserves would need to be adjusted and/or restated, and the Company would be subject to increased regulatory scrutiny.
-As a result of this information being withheld from the market, Markel securities traded at artificially inflated prices during the Class Period, with the Company’s stock reaching a high of more than $1,200 per share.
+The complaint alleges that, throughout the Class Period, defendants made materially false and misleading statements and/or failed to disclose material adverse facts about the Company’s business, operations and financial results.
+Specifically, defendants failed to disclose that: (i) the Company lacked effective reporting controls and was not reporting its financial results in compliance with Generally Accepted Accounting Principles; (ii) the Company’s Markel CATCo Investment Management Ltd. (“MCIM”) subsidiary was not appropriately recording loss reserves; (iii) MCIM’s loss reserves would need to be adjusted and/or restated; and (iv) as a consequence, the Company would be subjected to increased regulatory scrutiny.
+As a result of this information being withheld from the market, Markel securities traded at artificially inflated prices during the Class Period, with the price of the Company’s stock reaching a high of more than $1,200 per share.

-Then on December 6, 2018, the Company disclosed that “after having been contacted on November 30, 2018, it is fully cooperating with inquiries by US and Bermuda authorities into loss reserves recorded in late 2017 and early 2018 at Markel CATCo Investment Management Ltd and its subsidiaries.”
-On this news, the Company’s share price fell $99.70 per share, or more than 8%, to close at $1048.23 per share on December 7, 2018.
+On December 6, 2018, Markel disclosed that it had been contacted by the U.S. and Bermuda authorities on November 30, 2018 regarding “loss reserves recorded in late 2017 and early 2018” at MCIM and its subsidiaries.
+On this news, the Company’s share price fell $99.70 per share, or more than 8%, to close at $1,048.23 per share on December 7, 2018.